scionproto/scion/doc/dev/design/private-ISDs.rst

 Terminology
 -----------
 - P-ISD - Private ISD
-- P-CORE - The core router(s) of a P-ISD.
-P-ISDs provide TRCs and local beaconing but (usually) do not participate in the normal ISDs' core routing.
 - BR - Border router
 - CS - Control service / path service
 - Private AS - A Private AS is part of an P-ISD but not visible from